ManuVdv/Website/content/projects.md

 ##Exploratory Data Analysis (EDA)

-“Your goal during EDA is to develop an understanding of your data.
-The easiest way to do this is to use questions as tools to guide your investigation… EDA is fundamentally a creative process.
+“The goal during EDA is to develop an understanding of the data.
+The easiest way to do this is to use questions as tools to guide the investigation… EDA is fundamentally a creative process.
 And like most creative processes, the key to asking quality questions is to generate a large quantity of questions.”

 ## Looking at the raw values